lauramoon/react-colored-boxes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Want to stack colored boxes on your screen?
+This is your app!

 ## Available Scripts

+First, clone this repo.
 In the project directory, you can run:

 ### `npm start`